viksaraw/House-Prices/README.md

 **Conclusion from Decision Tree Regressor**

-1. **Overfitting is Evident**
+-**1.
+Overfitting is Evident**
 	Training Accuracy: 1.00 vs. Test Accuracy: 0.72
 	The model fits the training data perfectly but generalizes poorly to unseen data, indicating overfitting.
-This is also supported by the very deep tree (depth = 34) 	and large number of leaves (16,705).
+This is also supported by the very deep tree (depth = 34) 	and large number of leaves (16,705).<br>
-**2. Moderate Predictive Power**
+-**2.
+Moderate Predictive Power**
 	R² Score: 0.72
 	The model explains about 72% of the variance in the test data, which is decent but leaves room for improvement.
-This aligns with the test accuracy.
+This aligns with the test accuracy.<br>
 **3. High Prediction Error**
 	MAE: $104,988, MSE: $42.2 billion
 	These are large error values, suggesting that the model's predictions can be significantly off from actual prices.
-MAE gives a more interpretable average error per 	prediction
+MAE gives a more interpretable average error per 	prediction <br>
 **4. Poor Classification Metrics**
 	Recall: 0.0022, Precision: 0.0016, F1 Score: 0.0018
-	These metrics are extremely low, indicating that if you're using classification metrics on a regression task (perhaps for a thresholded price category), the model 	is not effective in identifying the correct class
+	These metrics are extremely low, indicating that if you're using classification metrics on a regression task (perhaps for a thresholded price category), the model 	is not effective in identifying the correct class <br>
 **5. Model Complexity is Too High**
 	Tree Depth: 34, Leaves: 16,705
 	Such a complex tree is likely memorizing the training data rather than learning general patterns.
-Pruning or limiting depth could help reduce overfitting and 		improve generalization.
+Pruning or limiting depth could help reduce overfitting and 		improve generalization <br>